-Doctor Jonathan Trope, M.D. was not a squeamish man.
-In his twelve years as a licensed medical professional, he had seen more blood and guts than an unsupervised ten-year-old at a horror movie marathon.
+Doctor Jonathan Trope, chief medical examiner, was not a squeamish man.
+In his twenty-three years as a licensed medical professional, he had seen more blood and guts than an unsupervised ten year old at a horror movie marathon.
 He had sliced through muscle, torn and sewn up flesh, felt beating hearts in the palm of his hand.
 He had seen people die in inexplicable ways, felt the terror of knowing that death had come with a silent hand, under the radar of weak human minds.
-Yet none of that – not one terrible sight in over a decade of work – repulsed him like the body of Scott John Roby.
+Yet none of that – not one terrible sight in over two decades of work – repulsed him like the body of Scott John Roby.

-Now, again standing over the bloodstained tatters that had once been a man, Jonathan Trope wondered how in God’s name he had been roped into this.
+Now, again standing over the bloodstained tatters that had once been a man, Jonathan Trope wondered how in God’s name he had forgotten to call out sick today.

 “We have a twenty-seven-year-old Caucasian male,” began Doctor Briggs.
 A microphone recorded his words for posterity.
-He removed the cover and allowed full visibility to the horrific wretch.
+He removed the sheet and allowed full visibility to the horrific wretch.
 “Black hair, brown eyes.
 Five-foot-ten, athletic build.
-Weight, 170 on last examination.
-Positively identified as one Scott John Roby.
-Autopsy attended by Detective Isaac Parry, Boston PD.”
+Weight, 193 on last examination.
+Positively identified as one Scott John Roby originally of New York City, a graduate of Harvard.
+Autopsy performed at 9:02 on the fourth of October, 2015; attended by Detective Isaac Parry, Boston PD.”

 Trope shot a glance at the detective.
-He stood there, staring down at the remains, looking for all the world like Dick Tracy in one of his classic strips.
+He stood there, staring down at the remains, looking for all the world like a scruffy, blond Dick Tracy.
 At least, Dick Tracy in a paper safety mask.

 Doctor Briggs continued his report.
 “There are an indeterminate number of lacerations all across the body in seemingly random order, as well as deep wounds going past the skeletal structure.”